I felt only one thing when I looked at those boxes… dread.

 And I’m good enough for anything this life has to offer.

-Which is why, last weekend, I let all my teaching stuff go.
+Which is why, one weekend, I let all my teaching stuff go.

 It wasn’t because I didn’t have space in my attic.
 It was because I didn’t have space in my life for the fear they represented.